andrewshell/blog-asdo-11ty/content/essays/what-does-it-mean-to-have-character.md

 published: true
 ---

-Today I came across a wikipedia page about the [Seven Blunders of the World](http://en.wikipedia.org/wiki/Seven_Blunders_of_the_World) which was a list created by Gandhi.
+Today I came across a wikipedia page about the [Seven Social Sins](https://en.wikipedia.org/wiki/Seven_Social_Sins) which was a list created by Frederick Lewis Donaldson.
 As I went through them one particularly stuck with me.
 That was "Knowledge without Character" particularly because knowledge is something I strive for.
 The problem was although I had a sense in my gut about what character was, I wasn't sure specifically.
 Furthermore I wasn't sure if I have character.

 Of course that question led me to the page on [Moral Character](http://en.wikipedia.org/wiki/Moral_character) which describe character as: